 - In the series City Magic, demons summoned via a rap battle are more likely to respect the summoner.
 After all, if you've got the skill to out-rhyme a demon, you deserve their assistance.

-- Eminem's film 8 Mile had battle rapping as a central point in the movies.
+- Eminem's film 8 Mile had battle rapping as a central point in the movie.
 Eminem's character, Jimmy "B-Rabbit" Smith, competes in Detroit's underground battle rap scene.
 He starts out as a choker who gets easily humiliated, to humiliating the same rappers who put him down in the beginning.